glensc/chef-handler-slack/README.md

 The chef-handler-slack gem is a Chef report mechanism that sends failures to a Slack channel.

+## Deprecated

+Recent Slack changes no longer accept the team specific webhook urls, so this gem does not work anymore.

+It is recommended to use [rackspace-cookbooks/chef-slack_handler](https://github.com/rackspace-cookbooks/chef-slack_handler) instead of this gem.

 ## Usage

 Create a new recipe, with the following contents, and add it to the runlist of your base role in Chef: